 Stanwick roundabout on the A45, Northamptonshire NN9 6GY

 Stanwick Lakes is a 750 acre countryside attraction and nature reserve in Northamptonshire.
 The Heritage Trail depicts the history of the site from Neolithic to Medieval times, and the Exhibition Centre houses a small exhibition of the finds from the excavated Roman Villa and the deserted medieval hamlet of West Cotton.
-Go to the website for more information.

 The site of Battle of Naseby 1645, the decisive fight of the English Civil War.